 The course structure shares modules with our chemistry degrees but you’ll focus your study more on the organic elements of chemistry with an enhanced level of teaching on drug synthesis, pharmacology and how drugs work in biological systems.

-During your first year, you’ll explore the fundamental principles that underpin chemistry.
+During your first year, you’ll explore the fundamental principles that underpin chemistry, including:

 At the end of year 1, our flexible degree structure offers you the opportunity to transfer onto our degree courses in chemistry or choose variants with industrial or international placements.

 Years 2 and 3

-In your second and third years, you’ll build upon these foundations and cover a wide range of different aspects of chemistry, including exploring the essential concepts of drug design and studying structure-activity relationships, while taking opportunities to conduct your own research.
+In your second and third years, you’ll build upon these foundations and cover various aspects of chemistry, including exploring the essential concepts of drug design and studying structure-activity relationships.

-All of the theoretical modules are backed up by extensive practical sessions in the laboratory, allowing you to perform experiments that reinforce the material taught to you in the lectures and develop experimental skills.
+All of the lecture-based modules are backed up by extensive practical sessions in the laboratory, allowing you to perform experiments that complement the material taught to you in the lectures and develop experimental skills.
 In addition, workshops and tutorial or seminar groups are used to support the teaching, so you get regular feedback from the academic staff helping you solve any problems that you might have with a particular topic.

-As you advance through the course, you can select which modules you study in order to explore advanced topics in more detail.
-You can investigate how chemists use their skills to:
+As you advance through the course, you can select specialised topics to study in more detail.
+You can investigate how chemists use their skills, for example, to: